rjornetc/py-svgradial/README.md

 # svgradial
-A light svg radial graph generator module for python
+A light svg chart graph generator module for python